FAQs: Timber Frame Questions & Answers

 Can I add a timber frame element to my existing house?

 Definitely.
 This is a great way to give your house a fresh look.
-You can do anything from adding decorative timber trusses to your exterior or the inside a room, to a timber frame addition to your house or a timber frame porch.
+You can do anything from adding decorative timber trusses to your exterior or the inside of a room, to a timber frame addition to your house or a timber frame porch.
 There are many options and price ranges for timber frame elements.

 Can my timber frame have curved pieces or natural looking timbers?